November 10, 2019 /

 Allocate as much as you can afford for the photographer you want.
 Even if it means you compromise elsewhere.
 Like the order of service booklets that get left in the ceremony room swept up for the bin.
 Wedding favours that get left on the tables or the sweet cart everyone is too stuffed after the meal to be bothered with.
 Weddings aren’t about these things.

 The best wedding photographers have you at heart, always.

 They will be in high demand.
-Most weddings take place on a Saturday between May and October which leaves around 26 Saturdays free so when you find the photographer you love book them as soon as you can, the best book up quickly.
+Most weddings take place on a Saturday between May and October which leaves around 26 Saturdays free, 15 for me, so when you find the photographer you love book them as soon as you can, the best book up quickly.

 So why make wedding photography a priority?

 If you want to remember your wedding for years to come, how it felt to be there, to share your day with future little yous, in time remember those who came and are no longer here, then wedding photography is really important and it should be a priority.

 Weddings are about love and laughter and celebrating.
 They’re about hanging out with your favourite people.
 Having a brilliant time.
 Having pictures that let you relive and feel your day all over again whenever you look at them.

 Wedding photography is an amazing visual story of your day.
 All those joyful, emotional, beautiful moments recorded as it happened.
 It’s a lifetime of memories.
 And investing in your wedding photography really is something you’ll be thankful you did in years to come.

 A great camera doesn’t take great pictures but a great photographer does!

 Want to know how to book me as your wedding photographer?
 Feel free to get in touch via my contact page or email me directly to see if I have your date available at firstname.lastname@example.org and book a video call for a chat.
 It’ll be awesome to chat with you.